brycewray/hugo-site/content/posts/2021/04/using-eleventys-official-image-plugin.md

 {% image "./src/images/my-pet-cat.jpg", "Photo of a brown-striped tabby cat named Tiger" %}
 ```

-Here, you've entered what the shortcode considers the `src` part ("./src/images/my-pet-cat.jpg"), then a comma, and then the `alt` text ("Photo of a brown-striped tabby cat named Tiger") for [screen readers](https://accessibility.its.uconn.edu/2018/08/22/what-is-a-screen-reader-and-how-does-it-work/).
+Here, you've entered what the shortcode considers the `src` part ("./src/images/my-pet-cat.jpg”), then a comma, and then the `alt` text ("Photo of a brown-striped tabby cat named Tiger”) for [screen readers](https://accessibility.its.uconn.edu/2018/08/22/what-is-a-screen-reader-and-how-does-it-work/).
 The `src` location should be based on wherever `.eleventy.js` is, since that's where the shortcode resides as well; and, typically, that's the top level of an Eleventy project.

 ### Get a look at the result